 - An investigation by the LA Times found that while Purdue claimed OxyContin would provide lasting pain relief for 12 hours, this proved untrue for some patients, causing them to experience withdrawal and cravings.

-- That same investigation uncovered the fact that Purdue knew about the problem and that it could lead to addiction, but continued to market it for 12-hour pain relief.
+- That same investigation uncovered the fact that Purdue knew about the problem and that it could lead to addiction but continued to market it for 12-hour pain relief.

 - Eighty-one percent of the oxycodone in the world, brand name or generic, is prescribed in the U.S.

-Symptoms and Diagnosis of OxyContin Addiction
+Signs and Symptoms of OxyContin Addiction

 Signs of abuse of OxyContin include taking the drug when it hasn’t been prescribed, taking more than was prescribed, or taking it more often than directed.
 Another sign of abuse is using OxyContin in a way that is not recommended.
-For instance, people who abuse the extended release drug figured out that crushing and inhaling or consuming the powder would result in getting the full dose at once and a quicker, more intense high.
+For instance, people who abuse the extended-release drug figured out that crushing and inhaling or consuming the powder would result in getting the full dose at once and a quicker, more intense high.
 The introduction of the abuse-deterrent formula was designed to discourage this practice.

 OxyContin addiction signs include signs of abuse as well as an intense focus and a lot of time spent on trying to get more of the drug.
 A person addicted to OxyContin will begin to develop a tolerance to it and seek out larger and more frequent doses.
 This person may try to stop using the drug but experiences withdrawal and cravings and continues to go back to it.
 Symptoms of abuse and addiction of OxyContin include: